danniel20/financial-control-app/README.md

 yarn dev
 ```

-The application is available at `http://localhost:3000`.
+The application is available at `http://localhost:5173`.

 ## Using Docker

 ```bash
 docker compose up -d
 ```

+The application is available at `http://localhost:3000`.